Author: BC Writer

 If your hair loss is not genetic, there are a variety of other ways the Belgravia Centre can help you ensure your hair grows back healthy and strong.
 Women suffering from Telogen Effluvium tend to report full re-growth naturally, once the cycle returns to normal, but using booster products such as Hair Vitalics can help ensure hair is as strong as it can be, and in some cases promote faster growth.

-The same can be said of Traction Alopecia, providing hair follicles are still viable, hair tends to recover naturally once it is released from tension, but there are numerous ways to promote healthy re-growth.
+The same can be said of Traction Alopecia, providing hair follicles are still viable, hair tends to recover naturally once it is released from tension, but there are numerous ways to promote and maintain healthy hair growth.

 If you are worried about hair loss, then contact the Belgravia Centre today for a no-obligation consultation or complete and online diagnostic form for your own home-treatment course from anywhere in the world.